This year has been a busy one in the world of autism and PDA, at every level.

 After her Dad’s tireless campaign, we were delighted to hear that Bethany has now moved to a new community placement – we wish her all the very best for the future, and hold those who won’t be home for Christmas very much in our hearts.

-As trustees, we’ve recently been personally reminded of the complexities that families like ours face, and have been privileged to be able to help each other and the many who come to us for support and advice.
+As trustees, we’ve recently been personally reminded of the complexities that families like ours face, and have been privileged to be able to help each other and the many who come to us for support.
 In turn, we’re incredibly grateful for all the support that we’ve received from our friends and colleagues.
 A heartfelt thank you from all of us.

 Last but by no means least, we’d like to take this opportunity to thank our wonderfully committed team of volunteers, helpers and advisers without whom none of the PDA Society’s work could be achieved.